13 Great Careers You Don't Need a College Degree For (2025)

 Pros: Bank tellers are entry-level, with little prior training needed.
 The schedule and hours are often consistent, and the salary and benefits may be attractive.
 Tellers often get insurance, retirement, and more if working full-time.
 Even part-timers get federal holidays and (often) Sundays off.

-Cons: Roles could fall by 12% between 2021-2031, which may be due to the rise of online banking.
+Cons: Roles could fall by 15% between 2023 and 2033.
 The work can also be mentally tiring, with high math skills and accuracy required.

 Education Required: Bank tellers need a high school diploma or its equal.
 Some choose to take college courses in subjects like finance, but a degree is rarely required.